Sending web push notifications with images and icons

 In order to find the address (URL) of an image, simply open your website with your favorite browser, right click on an image and click Copy Image Address.

-For icons the suggested format is PNG, because it is widely supported and offers a high level of detail.
+For icons and badges the suggested format is PNG, because it is widely supported and offers a high level of detail.

 For the large image the suggested format is JPG, because it is widely supported and offers the best compression.

 In any case other formats may be supported as well.

 In general you can use any size and the image will be resized automatically by the browser.
 However keep in mind that very large images may cost you useless bandwith, while very small images offer poor quality.

 For the main icon you should use a squared image and the suggested size is 192x192px.

 For the small badge displayed in the status bar the suggested size is 96x96px.

 For the large image you should use an image which is at least 800px wide.